groupdocs-viewer/GroupDocs.Viewer-Products/english/viewer/net/vst.md

 ############################# Steps ############################
 steps:
     enable: true
-    title_left: "Steps for Viewing VST File in C#"
+    title_left: "Steps for View VST File in C#"
     content_left: |
         [GroupDocs.Viewer](https://products.groupdocs.com/viewer/net/) makes it easy for .NET developers to add VST file viewing feature in their applications by implementing a few easy steps.